-Net sales for the three months ended May 1, 2010 increased 16.0% to \$89.1 million.
-The increase reflected a comparable store sales increase of 9.1% for the three months ended May 1, 2010 as well as the net addition of 23 new stores subsequent to May 2, 2009.
+Net sales were \$97.7 million for the three months ended July 31, 2010 compared to \$85.2 million for the three months ended August 1, 2009, an increase of \$12.5 million or 14.7%.
+The increase reflected a comparable store sales increase of 9.3% for the three months ended July 31, 2010 as well as the net addition of 24 stores (30 new stores offset by 6 store closures) subsequent to August 1, 2009.

-Geographically, our stores west of Texas, which account for 54% of our comparable store sales, increased by 11%, while our stores in the Northeast, Midwest and South increased by 4% combined.
-The increase in comparable stores sales was primarily driven by an increase in comparable store transactions, slightly offset by a decline in dollars per transaction.
-Comparable store sales increases in men's clothing, accessories, footwear and boy's clothing were partially offset by comparable store sales decreases in hardgoods and junior's clothing.
+Geographically, our stores west of Texas, which accounted for 53% of our comparable store sales, increased by 8%, our stores in the Northeast, Midwest and South increased by 7% combined and the remaining increase in comparable store sales is due to increases in our ecommerce sales.
+The increase in comparable stores sales was primarily driven by an increase in comparable store transactions, partially offset by a decline in dollars per transaction.
+Comparable store sales increases in accessories, men's clothing and boy's clothing were partially offset by comparable store sales decreases in hardgoods, junior's clothing and footwear.
 For information as to how we define comparable stores, see "General" above.

-The increase in total net sales was due to an increase in net sales from comparable stores of \$7.0 million and an increase in net sales from non-comparable store sales of \$5.3 million.
-The increase in non-comparable store net sales was primarily due to the opening of 27 new stores subsequent to May 2, 2009.
+The increase in total net sales was due to an increase in net sales from comparable stores of \$7.9 million and an increase in net sales from non-comparable store sales of \$4.6 million.
+The increase in non-comparable store net sales was primarily due to the net addition of 24 stores subsequent to August 1, 2009.